 Rising Above It All

-Air is light and comes and goes with our breath and speech.
-It is boundless space and the element of winged creatures.
-It represents the possibility of rising above the earth and seeing things in perspective, with detachment, perhaps losing touch with the ground, or getting above oneself.
-In the emotional sphere, you need to be free of negative emotions such as greed, fear, anger, and jealousy, to rise above it.
-Emotions which might be deemed selfish and demanding are usually controlled or unacknowledged.
-Aquarian principles are concerned with social issues, ethical standards, and equality.
-As a rule, you hate confinement and over emotionalism, and prefer to keep it cool.
-Family ties and attachments might not be as important to you as they are to most people.
-In your personal relationships, you insist upon a certain amount of independence and the freedom to pursue friendships with as many people, of both sexes, as you choose and do not appreciate a possessive partner.
+Air is a light substance that comes and goes with our breath and voice.
+It is boundless space as well as the element of winged creatures.
+In this case, it implies the prospect of rising above the earth and observing things from a different viewpoint, with a sense of detachment, possibly losing contact with the ground or rising above oneself.
+In the emotional world, you must be free of bad feelings such as greed, fear, wrath, and envy in order to rise above it and achieve success.
+Emotions that may be seen as selfish and demanding are frequently suppressed or ignored.
+Your Moon in Aquarian philosophy is primarily concerned with social concerns, ethical norms, and equality As a general rule, you despise confinement and excessive emotionalism, and prefer to maintain your composure under pressure.
+It’s possible that family connections and attachments are not as essential to you as they are to the majority of individuals.
+In your personal relationships, you insist on a certain level of independence and the ability to develop friendships with as many people, of both sexes, as you desire.
+You are not interested in a possessive partner and do not appreciate being dominated by one.

 The Need for Friends